refaktor/MTL/README.md

 - Your todos/notes should be where your work is (in the directory of your project) or if it's todo for You (generally) in your home directory
 - Your todos should give you not just direction for the future, but overview of your past
 - Your todos should work well in in-zone state of mind (for me that means no clicking around, nowysiwyg, writing them in the same environment as I code my code)
-- we *TRY* to use functional prog. principles (like immutability) and old Unix soul to gain simplicity of mechanics, implementation and workflow ;)
+- I *TRY* to use functional prog. principles (like immutability) and old Unix soul to gain simplicity of mechanics, implementation and workflow ;)

 ##State

-We are making the basic backend work.
-On a proof of concept level we prooved it can work OK, so we are making it usable so we can start using as soon as possible (and then develop further).
+I am using it for my daily todo-s for 2 years now.
+I linked it to a dropbox folder so I have it synced on all my computers, so the syncing code will be removed.

 ##Few example workflows

+###My daily routine

+in the morning before work

+      cd ~
+      mtl daily fwd #extracts undone stuff from yesterday to todays todo, unlinks the yesterdays todo emacs 20<tab> #opens todays file for example 2013-08-23

+at the end of day (could store state in the meantime)

+      mtl store :today

 ###Personal daily todos